alexan1/alexan1.github.io/_posts/2019-6-15-blog hosting.md

 You can use [Jekyll](https://help.github.com/en/articles/about-github-pages-and-jekyll) as content generator.
 You need [to install Jekyll](https://jekyllrb.com/docs/), generate content locally and then push to GitHub Pages.

+But actually you can use Jekyll on GitHub even without installing it and manage your blog just online.